sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_runtime_setup.md

 ```

 ## The Root Task's Role in PD configuration
-All configuration is currently done within the client via the `pd_creation` module, by combining various, smaller API clls to the Root Task.
+All configuration is currently done within the client via the `pd_creation` module, by combining various, smaller API calls to the Root Task.
 The goal was to keep the Root Task as simple as possible, and to not store any runtime specific data, nor to make any decisions on how a PD should be set up.
-However, there is a limitation of our resource-server to client communication protocol, where we do not send large messages that may require setting up an additional shared message buffer beyond the seL4 IPC buffer or bypass the nanopb interface.
+However, there is a limitation of our resource-server to client communication protocol, where we do not send large messages that may require setting up an additional shared message buffer beyond the seL4 IPC buffer or bypass the NanoPB interface.
 Due to this, some runtime-specific data which are too large to send through our current communication protocol is stored in the Root Task, which result in the Root Task making a few small runtime-setup decisions.

 ### `pd_client_runtime_setup()`